Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/readme.md

 Code:  [04 Data Cleaning.sql](./04%20Data%20Cleaning.sql)

-* Created a table for duplicate records
+* Created a table for duplicate records.
-* Created a deduplicated table
+* Created a deduplicated table.
-* Created a table without missing station names
+* Created a table without missing station names.
-* Added a `Travel_time` column and created a new table
+* Added a `Travel_time` column and created a new table.
-* Checked `Travel_time` values
+* Checked `Travel_time` values.
-* Created a table without negative travel times
+* Created a table without negative travel times.
-* Removed wrongly rented bike
+* Removed wrongly rented bike.
 * Identified trips with travel times below 2 minutes where the `start_station_name` and `end_station_name` were the same.
 * Saved these "incorrect rentals" into a new table `Cyclistic.Cleaned_Wrong_Rents` to address potential errors.
 * Removed these incorrect rentals from the original table.